ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 </manifest>
 ```

-The manifest defines repositories of firmware sources, build and model scripts, and linux along with some tooling.
+The manifest defines repositories of firmware sources, build and model scripts, linux, and tooling.

 Fetch the sources with the `repo sync` command.
 This will take a few minutes to complete.
 ```bash
 repo sync -c -j $(nproc) --fetch-submodules --force-sync --no-clone-bundle
 ```
-The output from running this command will look like:
+The output from running this command looks like:
 ```output
 ...
 A new version of repo (2.40) is available.
 ...
 New version is available at: /home/ubuntu/rd-infra/.repo/repo/repo